hetznercloud/terraform-provider-hcloud/website/docs/r/floating_ip_assignment.html.md

 ---
 layout: "hcloud"
-page_title: "Hetzner Cloud: hcloud_floating_ip_association"
+page_title: "Hetzner Cloud: hcloud_floating_ip_assignment"
-sidebar_current: "docs-hcloud-resource-floating-ip-association"
+sidebar_current: "docs-hcloud-resource-floating-ip-assignment"
 description: |-
-  Provides a Hetzner Cloud Floating IP Association to associate a Floating IP to a Hetzner Cloud Server.
+  Provides a Hetzner Cloud Floating IP Assignment to assign a Floating IP to a Hetzner Cloud Server.
 ---

 # hcloud_floating_ip_assignment

-Provides a Hetzner Cloud Floating IP Association to associate a Floating IP to a Hetzner Cloud Server.
-Deleting a Floating IP Association disassociates the Floating IP from the Server.
+Provides a Hetzner Cloud Floating IP Assignment to assign a Floating IP to a Hetzner Cloud Server.
+Deleting a Floating IP Assignment will unassign the Floating IP from the Server.

 ## Example Usage